drostron/slamdata-docs/source/sql-squared-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``ARBITRARY`` returns an arbitrary value from a set.
 Each target
-datasource may implement this differently but is intended to retrieve
+data source may implement this differently but is intended to retrieve
-a single value from a set in the cheapest way, and not necessarily
+a single value from a set in the cheapest way, and is not necessarily
 deterministic.